top of page

 The Peacock Island with its romantic castle is a must-see on a Sunday outing.
 The old-fashioned charm of the island and the peacocks that roam freely in the parks make this excursion a highlight.

-A journey to the edge of the Prussian idyll
+A Journey to the Edge of the Prussian Idyll

-Reasons to go
+Reasons to Visit

-• A great family or couple excursion
+• An excellent family or couple excursion

 • A complete sense of escape

-Reasons to avoid
+Reasons to Skip

 • Extensive renovation work and lack of heritage alternatives